Bottas heads 'sprint' race qualifying

 Hamilton trails Red Bull's Verstappen by three points in the title race.

+Bottas, however, will take an engine change this weekend and as a result start the main race on Sunday from the back of the grid, regardless of where he finishes on Saturday.

-Bottas' lap comes days after it was announced he will be replaced at Mercedes next season by Briton George Russell.
+His lap comes days after it was announced he will be replaced at Mercedes next season by Briton George Russell.
 Bottas will drive for Alfa Romeo in 2022.

 Bottas shouted over team radio after he crossed the line: "Oh yes - boom!
 Thanks."